spaenigs/peptidereactor/README.md

 ![image info](docs/images/graphical_abstract.png)

-The emphasis is put on a high-throughput processing of an arbitrary amount of input datasets (arrows), followed by the preprocessing, encoding, and postprocessing, generating the final output (top).
+The emphasis is put on high-throughput processing of an arbitrary amount of input datasets (arrows), followed by the preprocessing, encoding, and postprocessing, generating the final output (top).
 The preprocessing includes sanitizing of the input sequences and the tertiary structure approximation, among others.
 Afterwards, the sequences as well as the accompanied structures are used for the encoding.
-The postprecessing involves the machine learning and the visual preparation of the analyses, among others.
+The postprocessing involves machine learning and the visual preparation of the analyses, among others.

 #### Installation